Code of Conduct

 - provide health and safety training for employees;

-- employ only those contractors who aspire to the same health and safety standards as Blackstone; and
+- engage only those contractors who aspire to the same health and safety standards as Blackstone; and

 - promote a positive health and safety culture that is based on the principle that all incidents can be prevented.

 All managers, supervisors and contractors are accountable for health and safety performance in their areas.
-All employees are required to follow rules for safe and healthy operations, report hazards to their supervisors and must always report any injuries that occur to either themselves or others.
+All employees are required to follow rules for safe and healthy operations, report hazards to their supervisors.
+They must always report any injuries that occur to either themselves or others.

 Confidentiality is a key characteristic of an efficient and successful business.
 Employees are required to protect proprietary, commercial and other information that is confidential to Blackstone.
 These obligations of confidentiality continue after an individual's employment has ceased with Blackstone.